A Stable Marriage Requires Communication: Introduction

 \section{Introduction}

 In the classic Stable Marriage Problem \cite{GS62}, there are $n$~\dft{women} and $n$ \dft{men}; each woman has a full preference order over the men and each man has a full preference order over the women.
 The challenge is to find a \dft{stable marriage}: a one-to-one mapping between women and men that is stable in the sense that it contains no \dft{blocking pair}: a woman and man who mutually prefer each other over their current spouse in the marriage.
 Gale and Shapley \cite{GS62} proved that such a stable marriage exists by providing an algorithm for finding one.
-Their algorithm takes $\Theta(n^2)$ steps in the worst case \cite{GS62}, but only $\Theta(n\log n)$ steps in the average case, over independently and uniformly chosen preferences \cite{Wilson72}.
+Their algorithm takes $\Theta(n^2)$ steps\footnote{For a brief introduction to computer-science notation such as $\Theta(n^2)$, $\Omega(n^2$), and $\Oh(n^2)$, see Appendix~\ref{sec:asymptotic-notation}.} in the worst case \cite{GS62}, but only $\Theta(n\log n)$ steps in the average case, over independently and uniformly chosen preferences \cite{Wilson72}.

 In 1976, Knuth~\cite{Knuth76} asked whether this quadratic worst-case running time can be improved upon.
 A related question was put forward in 1987 by Gusfield~\cite{Gusfield87}, who asked whether even \emph{verifying} the stability of a proposed marriage can be done any faster.
 As the input size here is quadratic in $n$, these questions only make sense in models that do not require sequentially reading the whole input, but rather provide some kind of random access to the preferences of the participants.